zama-ai/awesome-zama/README.md

 - [Research papers and publications](#research-papers-and-publications)

 ## Libraries and solutions
-List of the main Zama github FHE libraries.
+List of the main Zama github FHE libraries and solutions.
 - [TFHE-rs](https://github.com/zama-ai/tfhe-rs): A Pure Rust implementation of the TFHE Scheme for Boolean and Integer Arithmetics Over Encrypted Data.
 - [Concrete](https://github.com/zama-ai/concrete): TFHE Compiler that converts python programs into FHE equivalent.
 - [Concrete ML](https://github.com/zama-ai/concrete-ml): Concrete ML: Privacy Preserving ML framework built on top of Concrete, with bindings to traditional ML frame.